confluentinc/demo-dsp-fraud-detection/README.md

 ## Database Setup

-In order for the fully managed Oracle CDC Connector V1 to work with the Oracle DB provisioned via Terraform in AWS certain Oracle DB settings must be configured.
+In order for the fully managed Oracle CDC Connector V1 to properly work with the Oracle DB provisioned via Terraform in AWS certain, Oracle DB settings must be configured.

-The Oracle DB is set up on a private network within AWS therefore it cannot be accessed and configured from your local machine and must be accessed from a machine within the private network.
+The Oracle DB is configured on a private network within AWS, making it inaccessible from your local machine, and only accessibile from a machine within the private network.

 This machine existing within the AWS private network has already been setup by Terraform and can be accessed using `Windows App` application that we downloaded in the [prerequisite software section](#4-windows-jump-server-software-installation).